 In addition to responding to neighbor concerns, and based upon neighbor request, BPR committed to developing a Good Neighbor Agreement (GNA).
 The GNA was developed following the timeline outlined in Table 2.
-The draft GNA (see Attachment B) spells out BPR's communication commitments and outlines the process for neighbors to provide feedback or express concerns.
+The first draft GNA (see Attachment B) spells out BPR's communication commitments and outlines the process for neighbors to provide feedback or express concerns.

 March 3 - 17 Neighbors provided feedback on the first draft of the GNA.
 March 18 - April 2 Boulder Parks and Recreation (BPR) reviewed feedback from neighbors and develops revised draft.
-April 5 BPR shared second draft with neighbors.
-April 12 Meeting with neighbors to review the second draft.
+April 5 BPR shared second draft with neighbors (attachment C) and redline to show differences between drafts (attachment D) April 12 Meeting with neighbors to review the second draft.
 April 26 BPR consulted with the Parks and Recreation Advisory Board May 13 Final Good Neighbor Commitment published.

-Table 2; Reservoir Good Neighbor Commitments Development Timeline
+$Table\ 2;\ Reservoir\ Good\ Neighbor\ Commitments\ Development\ Timeline$

-Additionally, per clause 3.B of the lease and as requested by the neighbors, the commitments made in conversation and as posted online have been documented in the 2021 Driftwind Operations Overview (see Attachment C).
+Additionally, per clause 3.B of the lease and as requested by the neighbors, the commitments made in conversation and as posted online have been documented in the 2021 Driftwind Operations Overview (see Attachment L).
 BPR staff reviewed the Operations Overview with city attorneys to ensure two goals are accomplished: that there is a policy document that ensures compliance and to again confirm that the management plan complies with all city zoning and ordinances.